Skip to main content

 • A credit note is generated, calculated pro rata temporis, and will be applied to your next invoice.

 Exceeding your contact limit doesn’t stop your work — it just keeps your services running safely and smoothly.
+We charge only for real usage, and we credit you back when that usage drops.

 Did this answer your question?